 The Courage to Refuse War: A path to promote nonviolence and social justice

 Colombian youth Sebastián Patiño speaks on refusing to participate in war as a member of Conscientious Objectors’ Collective Action (ACOOC).
-This event will include a potluck dinner followed by a program.

 War and militarism impact youths’ lives, especially when they are convinced, forced, or obligated to be soldiers and fight at the front lines, in futile wars that that profit few.

 Amidst obligatory military service and a four-decade armed conflict, Colombian youth are courageously resisting to be part of the war machine: An organized youth movement has emerged to exert their rights as conscientious objectors to war and not perpetuate Colombia’s cycle of violence.
 Sebastián Patiño is an active member of Conscientious Objectors’ Collective Action (ACOOC), a Bogotá-based group of young people promoting non-violence and freedom of conscience.

 He is coming to the United States to explore the common challenges that American youth and Colombians face and find ways to empower youth to support each other in resisting militarism through solidarity and creative action.